 From carefully managed safety measures to mainstream COVID deniers, Tofino’s become a chaotic mishmash of policies and behaviours that feels more like a powder keg ready to blow than an anxiety-free tourist destination.
 This past Saturday, someone tried to pull my mask off in a gas station filled with maskless tourists.
 A mid-afternoon drunken attempt at humour.
-When I brought it up with a third person I was threatened with violence.

 Some of my favourite people live in Tofino.
 The town has always been supportive of my writing with many stores still carrying The Haunting of Vancouver Island.
 I first visited Tofino in the 1990s and returned often to surf and then paddle surf after a knee injury.
 I eventually purchased an old fishing boat in 2015 that had been converted into a living space.
 A thinking-outside-the-box way to have an affordable home and office.
 I then invested in an unsuccessful restaurant business, recently winning the subsequent lawsuit.

 I’d live in Tofino full time if I could, but due to health reasons and my continued education goals I can’t at the moment.
 My “home” is a centrally located condo in Victoria, where I work out and try to bike everywhere.
 My two lives are quite different from one another.